 One of the many buildings constructed on the vacant land was the Kursalon, which opened in 1867.

-At the time, many architects took a historicism approach to their work, mirroring some style of the past.
+At the time of construction, many architects took a historicism approach to their work, mirroring some style of the past.
 In the case of the Kursalon, Johann Garben went for the Italian Renaissance look.

 …one of the most beautiful buildings of the new, enlarged Vienna